Vancouver, BC, Canada cruises

 Eating and drinking near Vancouver cruise port.

 Vancouver is a multi-culturally diverse destination and nowhere is this more evident than in its culinary offer.
-The city is home to several outstanding restaurant districts, each with their own unique identity.
+The city is home to several outstanding restaurant districts, each with its own unique identity.

 If craft beer is your thing, Main Street offers a choice of microbreweries, alongside a good array of vegan and vegetarian eateries.
 If you’re looking for more casual fare, a sweet pastry or something you can eat on the go, the Granville Public Market on Granville Island has a great array of food stalls and is open daily.